 Your Path to a Career in Advanced Manufacturing

-Advanced Manufacturing invents and creates the products that we use daily.
-American companies are reinvesting in manufacturing jobs, resulting in 60,000 jobs added back into the U.S. economy in 2014 with more jobs projected to return in the future.
-Despite this industry growth, The National Association of Manufacturers reports that a significant business challenge is finding and retaining qualified workers.
+Advanced Manufacturing is at the core of our society.
+This industry invents, creates, and repairs the products that we use daily.
+American companies are reinvesting in manufacturing jobs, resulting in 263,000 jobs added back into the U.S. economy in 2018.
+The industry is creating more jobs than there are skilled workers to fill them.
+The National Association of Manufacturers reports that a significant business challenge is finding and retaining qualified workers.
+The Advanced Manufacturing industry remains a beacon in the U.S. economy, with an increase demand and production.

 Be a Part of a Growing Industry

-Community College of Philadelphia is offering technical skills training programs that will prepare you for a career in advanced manufacturing and an opportunity to earn a rewarding salary: Welding, Precision Machining (CNC), Electro-mechanical/Mechatronics Technology, and Gas Distribution Pipeline Mechanic.
+Community College of Philadelphia is offering technical skills training programs that will prepare you for a career in advanced manufacturing.
+Gain the opportunity to earn a rewarding salary: Welding, Precision Machining (CNC), Electro-mechanical/Mechatronics Technology, and Gas Distribution Pipeline Mechanic.

 Program Hours: 300 | Cost: $6,000